json-schema-org/community/programs/sponsors/sponsors.md

 Silver sponsors donate $500 per month to the project, and get the following benefits:

-- Same benefits as bronze sponsors (visibility on main page).
+- Same benefits as bronze sponsors.
-- "Thank you" tweet from [@jsonschema](https://twitter.com/jsonschema).
-- "Thank you" post in Linkedin from [@jsonschema](https://www.linkedin.com/company/jsonschema).
+- Visibility on the Newsletter footer.
+- Visibility on release notes.
+- Get a Swag Kit.

 ## Benefits of being a gold sponsor